Murrstock - stock.adobe.com

 --name osDisk-backup

 Use the generate download URL.
 This will provide an HTTP link to download the image for other uses and safe keeping.
-It's best to use a download tool that supports resumption because it's a big file to have to re-download if it breaks and doesn't auto-resume.
+It's best to use a download tool that supports resumption because it's a big file to have to redownload if it breaks and doesn't auto-resume.

-create an Azure snapshot disk
+Create an Azure snapshot disk.

 Figure 3.
-Create an Azure snapshot disk
+Create an Azure snapshot disk by selecting Create disk.

-Figure 4.
-Create a VM for Azure snapshot
+Create a VM for Azure snapshot.

-Azure VM setup options
+Azure VM setup options.

 Next Steps